USSS CR1 – 2024-2025 Alpine Officials Update and Training Opportunities - Listed Below

 1) Have each parent fill out our Region 1 Key Volunteers Survey

 2) If you are a certified Alpine Official, you MUST attend an annual Rules Update every other year.
-The Central Division Alpine Officials Update has already happened so you are welcome to find another one in a different part of the country through US Ski and Snowboard website Offcials page.
+The online Central Division Alpine Officials Update has not been scheduled yet, but should happen between late October and late November.
+Once a date is known, it will be posted.
+If you find you are unable to attend the Central Update, you are welcome to find another one in a different part of the country through US Ski and Snowboard website Alpine Officials page.
 Please plan on attending at least every other year.
-See you next Fall

-3) If you are not already certified, but want to be, plan now to attend our Alpine Officials Clinic and Testing in Duluth, which is being postponed until further notice.
-If you are interested sign up through the link above and let cussa_region1@yahoo.com know.
+3) If you are not already certified, but want to be, plan now to attend our Alpine Officials Clinic and Testing at Buck Hill or Spirit Mtn.
+Sign up will be posted as soon as it is known.

 More detailed information is below for those of you who are thinking about becoming an official, but aren't sure where to start.